h-gear/revolution/docs/Analyses/FFCOLLECTION.md

-# Founding Fathers Letters: Data scraping
+# Scraping letters of the Founding Fathers

-This documentation outlines the process for scraping, cleaning, and saving data from the "Founding Fathers" website, available at [https://founders.archives.gov/](https://founders.archives.gov/).
-This dataset is utilized for historical research and analysis.
-The modified code provided by Jay Timm, which can be found [here](https://github.com/jaytimm/founders-online-corpus), has been adapted for this purpose.

 ## Overview

 ### Objective

-The goal is to scrape and save text data from the "Founding Fathers" website, extracting metadata and content from XML and JSON sources.
+The goal is to scrape and save text data from the [Founding Fathers](https://founders.archives.gov/) website, extracting metadata and content from XML and JSON sources.
 The data will be cleaned and organized into a structured format suitable for further analysis.
+The original code is provided by Jay Timm which can be found [here](https://github.com/jaytimm/founders-online-corpus).
+It has been adapted for the curent project.

 ### Workflow